spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - `terraform init`
 - `terraform apply -var-file=roles.tfvars`

-**_aws-codecommit-secrets_** contains Terraform code to setup a secure way to store secret YAML files for use with hubploy.
+**_aws-codecommit-secrets_** contains Terraform modules to setup a secure way to store secret YAML files for use with hubploy.
 There are two subdirectories in this repository: *kms-codecommit* and *terraform_iam*.

 Clone the repository:

 - `cd ..`
 - `git clone https://github.com/yuvipanda/aws-codecommit-secret.git`.

-Now, setup an IAM role with just enough permissions to run the Terraform module in *terraform-iam*:
+Now, setup an IAM role using the *terraform-iam* module with just enough permissions to run the *kms-codecommit* module:

 - `cd terraform-iam`
 - `cp your-vars.tfvars.example roles.tfvars`